To Top

 Website structure example with "home" at the top, "page 1", "page 2", and "page 3" below, and "page 2.1" and "page 2.2" below.

-3. Map your URLs to Your Site Structure
+3. Map Your Urls to Your Site Structure

 Now that you’ve made a layout, it’s time to create your URLs.
 Here’s an example of the URLs in a site structure: